 The Commission has many dispositional avenues available after investigation, including but not limited to: Finding of No Violation resulting in dismissal or a letter of informal advice to the judge OR Finding of Violation resulting in a letter of caution; cease and desist order; or notice of formal proceedings.
-The following are examples of conduct found to be proper, advisory, or improper.
+The following are examples of conduct found to be advisory or a violation of the judicial code.